Toucaan/toucaan.research/README.md

 # Introducing Toucaan CSS…

-A _spandex_ style CSS framework for scalable web applications.
-It's full of fun facts.
+A tropical CSS framework for scalable web applications.
+It's full of *fun facts*, interesting patterns and new world CSS.

-# Why?
+# Why Toucaan?

-Well, *if Toucaan, then you can too!*
+Say loudly, *if Toucaan, then you can too!*

+# Humble beginnings and a plan

-Did you know that the most responsive page in the whole world wide web is *blank*.
+Did you know that the most responsive page in the whole world wide web is *[blank](https://toucaan.com/example1.html)*.
+Try.

-Yep - a blank page.
-Try it if you don't believe thy Toucaan.

-Good.
-So you're in a creative mood right now.
-And then there's an ideeeaaah in your head all energized and reeling to get out.

-### So why the Toucaan?
+Good, so we're in a creative mood already.
+We'll write this high energy framework with just one rule on the top of our mind:

+> Never tell the browser to do something that it is already doing.

+Yep.
+Minimal code, zero hardcoding, fewer style rules and a colorful spandex style stretchy responsive outcome that works just about everywhere.
+This is the plan.

+### Why Toucaan, you may ask again?

 You see Toucans are aggressive little birds that symbolize beauty and strength.
-We're going to use those qualities of the beautiful bird, meaning its angry little beautiful persona to weed out all the stupid CSS rules that your site will never need.
+We are going to base our framework on this highly social bird, spar with other CSS frameworks using a huge mean bill and weed out all the unwanted CSS that your new website would never need.

-Theoretically, Toucaan is *not* a CSS framework but only a set of newer patterns or *none at all* that symbolize beauty and strength of modern web; it relies completely on the most powerful tool we humans have as developers: Thinking.
+Technically speaking, Toucaan is *not* a CSS framework to begin with but a journey on towards finding a new set of patterns or *none at all* that work on modern web.
+It relies completely on the most powerful tool we humans have as developers: Thinking.

 In fact [you might not need a CSS framework!](https://hacks.mozilla.org/2016/04/you-might-not-need-a-css-framework/);